Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

-From Fig.~\ref{fig:URD_vs_z} it is apparent that for rings $U_{\text{RD}}$ asymptotically converges to a value equal to $1.345$ in the limit of $z\rightarrow\infty$.
-Here, the limit $z \rightarrow \infty$ is obtained by keeping $z^*$ constant and extrapolating finite chain data to $N_b\rightarrow \infty$.
+It is apparent from Fig.~\ref{fig:URD_vs_z} that in the limit $z\rightarrow\infty$, the ratio $U_{\text{RD}}$ for rings in the crossover regime appears to be converging asymptotically to the value obtained by keeping $z^*$ constant and extrapolating finite chain data to $N_b\rightarrow \infty$.
 Moreover, the ratio $U_{\text{RD}}$ appears to grow more rapidly with $z$ for linear chains when compared to rings.
 It should be noted that in the case of linear chains, since the value of exponent $m$ for $\alpha_g$ is quite a bit greater than that for $\alpha_H$ (see Table~\ref{Tab:SRringlinear}), the ratio $\alpha_g/\alpha_H$ never reaches an asymptotic value in the limit of $z\rightarrow\infty$.
 This is an important difference in the behaviour of rings and linear polymers.
 While $\alpha_g$ is a static property, $\alpha_H$ is a dynamic property, and for linear chains, the difference in behaviour of these properties is consistent with the values of the static and dynamic scaling exponents $\nu$ observed for the radius of gyration ($R_g \sim M^{0.59}$) and the hydrodynamic radius ($R_H \sim M^{0.57}$), respectively, in the limit $z\rightarrow \infty$~\cite{deGennes79,Sunthar2006}.
+The dashed red line in Fig.~\ref{fig:URD_vs_z} that passes through the simulation data for rings, is drawn using the expression $U_{\text{RD}} = \alpha_g U_{\text{RD}}^{\theta}\alpha_H^{-1}$, where $\alpha_g$ and $\alpha_H$ for rings (discussed below in Section~\ref{subsec:UniSwell}) have been calculated using the function $f(z)$ in Eq.~(\ref{Eq:Swellratio}), with the fitting parameters $a$, $b$, $c$ and $m$ given in Table~\ref{Tab:SRringlinear}.
+Since the value of exponent $m$ is the same for $\alpha_g$ and $\alpha_H$ in the case of rings, the ratio $\alpha_g/\alpha_H$ reaches an asymptotic value in the limit of $z\rightarrow\infty$, validating the suggestion from simulation data that the ratio $U_{\text{RD}}$ for rings converges to a constant value in this limit.